Five Reasons to Hire a Truck Accident Attorney

-The sooner you call, and start to work with Shuman Legal’s highly experienced Chicago truck accident attorney the better the outcome will be for you and your loved ones.
+The sooner you call and start to work with Shuman Legal’s highly experienced Chicago truck accident attorney the better the outcome will be for you and your loved ones.
 Having the best lawyer that understands the processes involved in truck accident crash cases and that has the immediate resources to help is critical.
-Not only that, as a victim in an accident, you need someone who can ensure that your rights are protected and your pain and suffering is compensated.
+Not only that, as a victim of an accident, you need someone who can ensure that your rights are protected and your pain and suffering are compensated.

 One: Trucking Companies and Trucks are Much Larger Than Your Vehicle

 Size differences between a commercial truck and a passenger vehicle.
 First, let’s talk about the vehicles themselves – the commercial truck and the passenger vehicle.
 The size and weight of a commercial truck going head-to-head with a passenger vehicle is not a fair fight.
 Semi-trucks or 18-wheelers can weigh up to 80,000 lbs. when fully loaded, which is the highest legal weight allowed on the road.
 The average passenger vehicle weighs around 4,000 lbs.

 A collision with a commercial truck is very different from a day-to-day vehicle accident.
 With the monumental differences in weight between a commercial truck and a car, it is easy to see that serious property damages, life-changing injuries, and even death are very real possibilities.
 As such, these types of accidents are always treated differently in the legal sense than a car-on-car accident.